PANEL: Keeping Our World Healthy Through DesignWebsite

 PANEL: Keeping Our World Healthy Through Design

 Today brands have the power to create the mainstream changes we need to keep our growing world fed, healthy, and beautiful.
 But, in order to do so it’s important for brands to first understand industry challenges, emerging culture shifts, and ultimately how consumers needs and desires are changing.
-We’ll chat with Sophie Maxwell from Pearlfisher, and Manuela King of RHAA about how brand and landscape are taking our changing desires into the future.
+We’ll chat with Sophie Maxwell from Pearlfisher, Manuela King of RHAA, and Designer & Food Futurist Carolien Niebling about how brand and landscape are taking our changing desires into the future.